Food scene

 Coyotepec is the home of the famous Oaxacan black pottery.
 For hundreds of years pottery has been made here with a gray matte finish, but the most important innovation was a polishing method devised by ceramic artist and potter Doña Rosa in the 1950s.
 Doña Rosa discovered that by polishing the nearly dry clay before firing, the gray color turned to a shiny black.

+San Agustín Etla is a lovely small town and municipality in the Etla District in the Valles Centrales region.
 San Agustín Etla is the home of the Centro de las Artes San Agustín Etla, also known as CaSa.
 A beautiful museum complex located in a former textile factory, CaSa is known for art exhibits as well as dance and musical performances The town hosts a lively Day of the Dead celebration each year on November 1.

 20 locals recommend